AlphaMC0/Research_Log1/README.md

        Clarium is used to create focusing glass.
 Focusing glass can focus energy and  redirect it.
    - **Polyethylene A3**
        Polyethylene is used to make the insulation for wires.
 Effective to protect against electric shocks.
 (The Chemical Formula has been altered)
+   - **Fiber Glass A6**
+       Fiber Glass A6 is used to manufacture control panels.
+Due to the new material it can alter itself to work and control every electronic.